Have your plans changed?

 What’s the difference between primary and secondary coverage?

 Primary coverage removes excess insurance limitations for benefits.
 If you have primary coverage with us you will submit a claim directly with us first, whereas if your coverage is secondary you must go through your other provider(s) first.
 If they deny you or do not cover the full amount then you may file a claim with us.
+Our Worldwide Trip Protector Platinum and Deluxe plans offer primary coverage (except for Rental Car Damage and Theft coverage).

 How do I calculate my trip cost?